 Before I get to the photos I'd like to make a suggestion; if you are visiting Venice then do yourself a favor by wandering off the well worn main thoroughfares.
 Get lost in the maze of alleys and follow those little canals.
 I can promise you discoveries you'll not forget and memories to last a lifetime.

-Often times you'll be alone too - just you and the beauty of Venice as the masses follow the same tired routes, where all they really see are the heads of the tourists in front of them.
+Often times you'll be alone too - just you and the beauty of Venice.
+The masses follow the same tired routes, where all they really see are the heads of the tourists in front of them.

 Last, but not least, if you need a hotel in Venice you'll find the most highly rated ones here.

 A crumbling house seems to be sinking into the canal as you watch.
 Crumbling they may be but sometimes these houses are amongst the most picturesque sights in Venice.
 They seem to capture the very essence of the city.

 Taken in the Dorsoduro Sestriere of Venice, a "suburb" of Venice that is far off the main tourist routes.